-The expected profits included in future premiums are calculated as the difference between the best estimate liability calculated in accordance with Article 77 of that Directive and a calculation of the best estimate liability under the assumption that the premiums relating to existing insurance contracts that are expected to be received in the future are not received for any reason other than
+The expected profits included in future premiums are calculated as the difference between the best estimate liability calculated in accordance with Article 77 of that Directive and a calculation of the best estimate liability under the assumption that the premiums relating to existing insurance contracts that are expected to be received in the future are not received for any reason other than the insured event having occurred, regardless of the legal or contractual rights of the policyholder to discontinue the policy.
+The methodology used in the computation of this figure is in line with the relevant guidelines issued by EIOPA.

-For the unit-linked insurance portfolio, the calculation was based on the assumption that all policies are paid-up and for the other life insurance portfolio that all policies lapse as these contracts will cease to being in-force if premiums are not paid at the next policy anniversary according to the products term and conditions.
+For the unit-linked insurance and insurance with profit participation portfolios, the calculation was based on the assumption that all policies are paid-up and for the other life insurance portfolio that all policies lapse as these contracts will cease being in-force if premiums are not paid at the next policy anniversary according to the products term and conditions.